 In-person 4-Day/3-Night Workshop and Retreat

-- This is an in-person workshop at our Retreat Center with lectures, writing exercises, faculty consultations, and small-group manuscript workshopping.
+- This is an in-person workshop at our Retreat Center with lectures, writing exercises, and small group discussions.

 - Lodging and meals are included.

 - Begins with dinner 5:30pm Eastern on Sunday, April 23, 2023

 - Ends with lunch from 12:00pm-1:00pm Eastern on Wednesday, April 26, 2023

 Why This Workshop?

 Hone in on the process of creating funny and emotionally satisfying picture books during this productive working retreat.

 Engage in thoughtful presentations and take part in hands-on activities that move your picture book manuscripts forward.
 Mornings will be structured around presentations, manuscript workshopping, and hands-on activities.
 Afternoons will be reserved for independent writing and revising, and meetings with faculty and fellow writers.